shabeelkandi/Passing-Rate-prediction-using-Naive-Bayes/README.md

 # Passing-Rate-prediction-using-Naive-Bayes
+Predict the passing rate of a selected individual for a driving test in the UK, using Naive Bayes.

+# Case Profile
-Predict the passing rate of a selected individual for a driving test in the UK, using Naive Bayes XYZ is a student from LSE with the profile pseudo-randomly generated using the R function XYZprofile (with the argument being the numerical value of a 9-digit number of the format 2017*****
+XYZ is a student from LSE with the profile pseudo-randomly generated using the R function XYZprofile (with the argument being the numerical value of a 9-digit number of the format 2017*****

 # Problem Description